prady13/cloud-resume-challenge/README.md

 ** i used js to show a view counter on the website so everytime someone loads the page the view count increases by 1.
-** the lambda function is connected to the dynamodb and we are using that function to fetch the view count from the table ** I've used python to write the lambda function code(api)
+** the lambda function is connected to the dynamodb and we are using that function to fetch the view count from the table ** I've used python to write the lambda function code(api) ** make sure the lambda function has the permission to get the item from dynamodb table

 the count is shown as below:
 <img width="1440" alt="Screenshot 2024-02-24 at 9 13 26 PM" src="https://github.com/prady13/cloud-resume-challenge/assets/62207613/744a96ec-f560-48bb-8d7f-18deddbdc272">